Best 6-Month CD Rates of November 2024: Earn 5% APY

 Is a 6-month CD worth it?

-A six-month CD is a savvy choice if you have a short-term savings goal, as CDs vs savings accounts offer higher returns.
+A six-month CD is a savvy choice if you have a short-term savings goal, as CDs typically offer higher rates than savings accounts.
 Just be sure you won’t need the money before the term ends.

 How is a 6-month CD compounded?